 “The most beautiful people we have known are those who have known defeat, known suffering, known struggle, known loss, and have found their way out of those depths.” – Elizabeth Kubler Ross

-Helping children and teens to overcome trauma is my clinical passion, and therefore I am trained in Trauma-Focused Cognitive Behavioral Therapy.
+Helping individuals to overcome trauma is my clinical passion, and therefore I am trained in Trauma-Focused Cognitive Behavioral Therapy.
 I help my clients through a variety of experiences that they may endure, such as physical and sexual abuse, early childhood trauma, death of a parent or sibling, or witnessing something traumatic.
-Through TF-CBT, I provide guidance as a child works through their trauma and learn how to become less triggered, less afraid, and more confident in moving forward.
-I also work with Adults going through similar situations.
-I also offer BIPOC (Black, Indigenous, People of Color) mental health support.
+Through TF-CBT, I provide guidance as someone works through their trauma and learn how to become less triggered, less afraid, and more confident in moving forward.

 In some cases, trauma, depression and anxiety can manifest in externalizing and destructive behaviors such as self-harm and disordered eating/eating disorders.
 I use a variety of clinical interventions and evidence-based modalities, including Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Acceptance and Commitment Therapy to teach distress tolerance, emotional regulation, and relaxation.
 Often, I use a mix of these modalities to help a client form coping skills and tools to self-regulate in a healthy and productive way.